Hydramus/Hakka-Anki-Deck/README.md

   * **Audio**: Embedded audio using the `[sound:...]` markup.

   Audio files are included in the final `.apkg` file by specifying them in the `media_files` parameter of `genanki.Package`.

+## Future areas to improve

+* Provide option to keep numbered tones for those who prefer.
+* Add more vocabulary and phrases
+* Also open to any feedback or requests so feel free to submit issues.

 ## References